 Sage 100 Contractor includes separate year-end processes:

-- A process for closing payroll

-- · A process for advancing the fiscal year
+- A process for closing payroll - A process for advancing the fiscal year

-- A process for archiving data in General Ledger

 Note: Use the procedures in the year-end checklists to help simplify year-end processing.
 The checklists are available in the Sage 100 Contractor Year-End Center.